 All parts of the authentic Native American dreamcatcher have meaning tied to the natural world.
-The shape of the dreamcatcher is a circle because it represents the circle of life and how forces like the sun and moon travel each day and night across the sky.
-The dream catcher web will catch the bad dreams during night and dispose of them when the day comes.
-As for the good dreams, the feathers act as a fluffy, pillow-like ladder allowing them to gently descend upon the sleeping person undisturbed.
-There is some contention when it comes to the meaning of the beads that often decorate the dreamcatcher.
-According to some American Indians, the beads symbolize the spider--the web weaver itself.
-Others believe the beads symbolize the good dreams that could not pass through the web, immortalized in the form of sacred charms.
+That is why real dreamcatchers are traditionally made only with natural materials.
+The shape of the dreamcatcher is round because it represents the circle of life and its natural cycles like the movements of the sun and moon as they travel each day and night across the sky.
+The dream catcher web is symbolic of the spiderweb and catches the bad dreams during the night and disposes of them when the day comes.
+As for the good dreams, the feathers act as a fluffy, pillow-like ladder that allows them to gently descend upon the sleeping person undisturbed.
+There is some debate when it comes to the meaning of the beads that traditionally hang from the bottom of the dreamcatcher.
+According to some American Indians, the beads symbolize the hardworking spider weaving its protective web.
+Some believe the beads represent the original Spider Woman.
+Still others believe the beads are the good dreams that could not pass through the spider web, immortalized forever in the form of sacred charms.

 Though dreamcatchers are quite common, finding real authentic dreamcatchers is not that easy today.
 Real handmade dream catchers are typically small in size and feature sacred charms like real feathers and wooden beads.
 Most dreamcatchers that you will find in souvenir shops today are often oversized and constructed from cheap plastic materials.
 Many Native Americans still consider the dreamcatcher to be an enduring symbol of unity and identification among the many Indian Nations and First Nations cultures.
 However, many others have come to see dream catchers as another form of cultural appropriation, over-commercialized and at times offensively misappropriated and misused by non-Natives.
 What do you think?